nikhilsurfingaus/OPTokenBurnStationWeb3AppProject/README.md

 - **Tailwind.css** makes it quicker to write and maintain the application code.
 By using this utility-first framework, don't have to write custom CSS to style in the  application.
 Instead, use utility classes to control the padding, margin, color, font, shadow, and more of the application.

+- **tsParticles** is library used for the interatcive live particles background display, allowing for improved UX embedded within the User Interface.

 ## Description
 Quiver calls all ocean lovers and wave chargers to own pieces of surfing history with NFT surfboards ridden by current and past legends of proffessional surfing.
 Quiver also aims to contribute towards the security of Ethereum Smart Contarcts with numerous projects that need your support.

 Our website offers the following features:

-- NFT Market Place
+- OP Token Burn Station
+- Transaction History

-- Interactive Roadmap
+- Metamask Connection

-- Community Live Chat

-- Projects Showcase
+- Particle VFX

-- Live Trading Chart & Metrics

-- Desktop/Mobile Compatibility
+-

 ## Trailer
 [![Everything Is AWESOME](https://yt-embed.herokuapp.com/embed?v=gZm_n5MFZWQ)](https://youtu.be/gZm_n5MFZWQ "QUIVER PROJECT WEBSITE LAUNCH TRAILER")